saqib777/Python-Project/Password_generator/Random_Passwrords.md

 def main():
-    """Main function that interacts with the user and prints the generated password.""" print("🔐 Welcome to the Random Password Generator!") print("You can customize your password strength and length.\n")
+    Main function that interacts with the user and prints the generated password. print("🔐 Welcome to the Random Password Generator!") print("You can customize your password strength and length.\n")